LudvigOlsen/cvms/cran-comments.md

 * win-builder

 ## R CMD check results
-For win-builder, the following packages were not available: 'tidyr', 'ggplot2', 'caret', 'broom', 'stringr', 'knitr'.
-This seems to be a problem with win-builder, not cvms.

-Otherwise, there were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
 There are currently no downstream dependencies.